pwmarcz/fpga-tutorial/docs/fpga.md

 ### Clock

 The Icestick has a 12 MHz clock signal, the BX a 16 MHz one.
-You will need to divide it to create a slower.
-See the `leds` example.
+For changes that a human can notice, you will need to divide it to create a slower clock.
+See the `blinky` example.

 It's also possible to [get a faster clock using a PLL](https://stackoverflow.com/questions/43890771/how-to-get-a-faster-clock-in-verilog-on-a-lattice-icestick),